 The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$1 million.
-We have agreed to reimburse the underwriters for expenses of up to \$40,000 relating to clearance of this offering with the Financial Industry Regulatory Authority, Inc. and compliance with state securities or "blue sky" laws.
+We have agreed to reimburse the underwriters for expenses of up to \$40,000

 Our common stock is listed on NASDAQ under the trading symbol "ALEC."